 For Natural Persons:

-- he carries on an employment or Business in the State.
+- He carries on employment or Business in the State.

-However, as per article 6 of the Cabinet Resolutions, if any International Agreement sets out certain conditions for determining the tax residency, the provisions of that International Agreement on determining the tax residency shall apply for the purposes of this International Agreement.
+However, as per Article 6 of the Cabinet Resolutions, if any International Agreement sets out certain conditions for determining tax residency, the provisions of that International Agreement on determining the tax residency shall apply for the purposes of this International Agreement.